1999 Loomis Fargo truck robbery

-The 1999 Loomis truck robbery was a daring currency heist of a Loomis, Fargo & Co. semi-trailer truck on March 24, 1999, still unsolved.
-At some point during its route transporting money from Sacramento, California to San Francisco, one or more robbers boarded the truck, cut a hole in the roof, removed approximately 2.3 million dollars, and disappeared with the money, completely evading detection by the truck's driver and guards.
+On March 24, 1999, while a Loomis, Fargo & Co. semi-trailer truck was transporting money from Sacramento to San Francisco on Interstate 80 in California—with a stop at Cordelia—one or more robbers boarded the truck, cut a hole in its roof, removed approximately 2.3 million dollars, and disappeared with the money without detection by the truck's driver and guards.
 The robbery was not discovered until after the truck arrived at its destination.
 No suspects were ever identified by authorities and the theft is now a cold case.
 Even the exact tools and methods used by robber or robbers were never conclusively determined.

 Robbery

-On a rainy night at approximately 7:30 p.m. on March 24, 1999, a semi-trailer truck departed the Loomis Depot in Sacramento for a money transport run to the depot in San Francisco, using Interstate 80.
+On a rainy night at approximately 7:30 p.m. on March 24, 1999, a semi-trailer truck departed the Loomis Fargo depot in Sacramento for a money transport run to the depot in San Francisco, using Interstate 80.
 While the cab portion of the truck was armored, the trailer carrying the money was not.
 The trailer was made of simple aluminum, with the only security measures being a locked door equipped with an alarm.
-For years, Loomis had used unarmored trailers to transport their coin shipments, figuring coins alone were such a meager amount of money that they did not require heavy security.
-But starting in the 1990s, Loomis began including paper money in their shipments as a cost-saving measure.
+For years, Loomis Fargo had used unarmored trailers to transport their coin shipments, figuring coins alone were such a meager amount of money that they did not require heavy security.
+But starting in the 1990s, Loomis Fargo began including paper money in their shipments as a cost-saving measure.
 Onboard was 58-year old driver Howard Brown, along with guards Frank Bettencourt and Ken Montgomery.

-Other than traffic lights and stop signs, the trip from Sacramento to San Francisco involved only one stop, at a truck scale in Cordelia, near Fairfield, California.
-After this, the truck proceeded on to its destination, arriving at the Loomis depot in San Francisco around 9:40 p.m.
+Other than traffic lights and stop signs, the trip from Sacramento to San Francisco involved only one stop, at a truck scale in Cordelia, near Fairfield.
+After this, the truck proceeded on to its destination, arriving at the San Francisco around 9:40 p.m.
 Bettencourt then unlocked the rear doors, opened them up, and was shocked to discover the floor of the trailer was covered in rainwater.
 Then he saw a large hole in the roof, later telling the San Francisco Chronicle, "My eyes just kind of looked up at the ceiling of the truck.
 The hole had a very jagged shape with the edges pointed down into the truck.
 It was not a very cleanly cut hole.
 It had a trapdoor-type of look to it."

 At first the guards thought the truck had been hit by lightning, or maybe even by a meteor, but this was soon ruled out as they discovered roughly 270 lb of cash, worth about $2.3 million, was missing.
-Bettencourt told the San Francisco Chronicle, "He was a Houdini in my mind. ...
+Bettencourt told the Chronicle, "He was a Houdini in my mind. ...
 This is the most daring robbery I can imagine.
 He did this without us even having a clue.
 Everything that he needed to go right, did go right."